Five Forms of Post-traumatic Growth

 Gaining an appreciation of life

-Discovering more meaning in life
+Discovering meaning in life

-More meaning in life can be spiritual awakening or more mundane.
+Post-traumatic growth is a spiritual awakening or something more mundane.
 There is meaning in daily living.
 The craft of living a life of purpose is meaningful enough.
-It can be the joy of taking care of the elderly or grandchildren.
-Meaning and purpose need rediscovering after trauma.
+It is the joy of discovering the meaning of life.
+Meaning and purpose need rediscovering.
+Reality is a dream.
+Or close enough.

 Seeing new possibilities